JasonY199/100-days-of-python/turtle-dot-painting/README.md

 # Turtle Dot Painting

-coming soon...
+In this project, I completed a number of challenges using the turtle module in Python.
+The turtle module allows you to draw shapes and patterns on the screen.
+I also created a dot painting using the turtle module at the end of the project.

 ## How to run the project

-1. Ensure Python 3.13.x is installed on your system (what was using during development of this program)
+1. Ensure Python 3.13.x is installed on your system (what I was using during development of this program)

 2. Clone the repository